w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ```
 Free: 80 DOT
-Frozen : 80 DOT
+Frozen : 0 DOT
-Reserved: 20 DOT
+Reserved: 100 DOT
 Spendable: 20 DOT
 Untouchable: 60 DOT
 ```

 ![balance-example-3](../assets/balance-example-3.png)

-**Note how, through the fungible trait, the system uses the `balance` that is frozen instead of the `free` balance that is spendable (present configuration on-chain).** In other words, holds are subtracted from free balance but overlap with the frozen balance.
-The free portion shrinks from 100 to 80 DOT, and the `reserved` portion increases from 0 to 20 DOT.
-The creation of an identity will grow the `reserved` portion to 40 DOT, and shrink further the `free` from 80 to 60 DOT.
+**Note how, through the fungible trait, the system uses the `balance` that is reserved instead of the `free` balance that is spendable (present configuration on-chain).** In other words, holds are subtracted from free balance but overlap with the reserved balance.
+The free portion shrinks from 100 to 80 DOT, and the `reserved` portion increases from 80 to 100 DOT.
+The creation of an identity will grow the `reserved` portion to 120 DOT, and shrink further the `free` from 80 to 60 DOT.
 Note how the spendable balance stays the same in the process.

 ```
 Free: 60 DOT
-Frozen: 80 DOT
+Frozen: 0 DOT
-Reserved: 40 DOT
+Reserved: 120 DOT
 Spendable: 20 DOT
 Untouchable: 40 DOT
 ```